konmik/konmik.github.io/content/post/when_to_not_use_rxjava.md

 The entire rant is about simplicity.

 **Figure B.** says:
-"take two ints and return one of them that if bigger"
+"take two ints and return one of them that is bigger"

 **Figure A.** says:
 "Take two streams of integers, they will emit values once in a while, and there